 - Not dependent upon past, present or future?

 An authentic waking up contributes to an integrated sense of life.
-There is nothing confined about being at home with life, death and beyond the reach of such a duality.
+We are not confined to the walls of life and death.
+We can abide beyond the reach of such a duality.

 I take steps to transcend this little scene,